You’ve got questions? We’ve got answers!

 Where do I send my “thank you letter?

 Your scholarship award notification should have this information for you.
-If you were awarded through our Trojan SMART system, please submit your letter in Trojan SMART.
-For all other awards, you can email to them our office at firstname.lastname@example.org and we’ll process them for you.
+Feel free to email your letter directly to our office at email@example.com and we’ll process it for you.

 I’m graduating.
 Can my entire scholarship be applied to my final semester?